RMIT-Ace/git-and-github/docs/git.md

 On branch main
 Changes to be committed:
   (use "git restore --staged <file>..." to unstage)
-	deleted:    file0.txt
+	deleted:    file0.txt                                             ----+
+                                                                          |

-Changes not staged for commit:
+Changes not staged for commit:                                            |
-  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+  (use "git add <file>..." to update what will be committed)              |
+  (use "git restore <file>..." to discard changes in working directory)   |
-	modified:   src/file1.txt
+	modified:   src/file1.txt                                             |
+                                                                          |

-Untracked files:
+Untracked files:                                                          |
-  (use "git add <file>..." to include in what will be committed)
+  (use "git add <file>..." to include in what will be committed)          |
-	file2.txt
+	file2.txt                                                             |
-	src/file0.txt
+	src/file0.txt                                                    <----+
 	src/file3.txt
 ```

+Notice, git reports `file0.txt' as being deleted from the current directory and added as a new file under 'src' directory (also note that `src` is currently outside git's staging area).

 Add another change to git's staging area.
 In this case, `file1.txt` has been modified.